Gavin Newsom: 2010

-In April 2009, Newsom announced his candidacy for governor of California in the 2010 election.
-He received the endorsement of former President Bill Clinton in September 2009.
-During the campaign, Newsom remarked that, if elected, he would like to be known as "The Gavinator" (a reference to the nickname of incumbent Governor Arnold Schwarzenegger, "The Governator").
-Throughout the campaign, he had low poll numbers, trailing Democratic frontrunner Jerry Brown by more than 20 points in most polls.
-Newsom dropped out of the race in October 2009.

 Newsom filed initial paperwork to run for lieutenant governor in February 2010, and officially announced his candidacy in March.
-He received the Democratic nomination in June and won the election on November 2, 2010.
+He received the Democratic nomination in June, and won the election on November 2.
 Newsom was sworn in as lieutenant governor on January 10, 2011, and served under Governor Jerry Brown.
-The one-week delay was to ensure that a successor as mayor of San Francisco was chosen before he left office.
-Edwin M. Lee, the city administrator, took office the day after Newsom was sworn in as lieutenant governor.

 While lieutenant governor, in May 2012, Newsom began hosting The Gavin Newsom Show on Current TV.
 The same month, he drew criticism for calling Sacramento "dull" and saying he was only there once a week, adding, "there's no reason" to be there otherwise.

 2014

 Newsom was reelected as lieutenant governor on November 4, 2014, defeating Republican Ron Nehring with 57.2% of the vote.
 His second term began on January 5, 2015.

 Capital punishment

 Newsom supported a failed measure in 2012 that sought to end capital punishment in California.
 He claimed the initiative would save California millions of dollars, citing statistics that California had spent $5 billion since 1978 to execute just 13 people.
 In 2016, Newsom supported Proposition 62, which also would have repealed the death penalty in California.
 He argued that Prop.
 62 would get rid of a system "that is administered with troubling racial disparities" and said that the death penalty was fundamentally immoral and did not deter crime.
 Proposition 62 failed.